History Files

 123 - 121 BC

-The tribe becomes part of a Roman provincia as a result of its defeat.
-This brings its glory days as a powerful nation to a definite end and allows the Aeduii and Sequani tribes, who have yet to be subdued, to rise in its place.
+The Arverni become part of a Roman provincia as a result of their defeat.
+Congonnetianus (presumably the same person as one Kestaingos) is put in place as Rome's client king.
+This brings to an end their glory days as a powerful nation and allows the Aeduii and Sequani tribes, who have yet to be subdued, to rise in their place.

 fl c.118 BC